ankitjangid02/AI-Site-Builder/README.md

 - react
 - TypeScript
 - tailwindcss
-- We made Home Page
+- We made Home Page Section
-- We made Navbar
+- We made Navbar Section
-- We made My Projects
+- We made My Projects Section
-- We made Community
+- We made Community Section
-- We made Pricing
+- We made Pricing Section
-- We made Projects
+- We made Projects Section